 13) Predict the number of residents in St. Lucie County who own a home.
-Sample A A random sample of 100 residents in the county Sample B A random sample of 100 residents in the city of Fort Pierce sample A; larger sample size
+Sample A A random sample of 100 residents in the county Sample B A random sample of 100 residents in the city of Fort Pierce

-Predict the Predict the number of people at a beach who are wearing sunscreen.
-Sample A A random sample of 50 people at the beach Sample B A random sample of 5 people at the beach sample; It would not be easy to contact or visit every grocery store in the state of Florida.
+Predict the number of people at a beach who are wearing sunscreen.
+Sample A A random sample of 50 people at the beach Sample B A random sample of 5 people at the beach